Ai Accountant

 Over or under reversal on partial payments

-Always apply the proportionate formula, never reverse the whole amount if only a part is unpaid.
+Always apply the proportionate formula.
+Never reverse the whole amount if only a part is unpaid.
+Example: ₹40,000 unpaid on ₹1,00,000 invoice means only 40% of ITC gets reversed.

 Ignoring supplier mismatches

-Monitor GSTR-2B monthly, and prepare for Rule 37A driven reversals if suppliers default.
+Monitor GSTR-2B monthly, not quarterly.
+Prepare for Rule 37A driven reversals if suppliers default.
+The November 30 deadline catches many firms off guard.

 Weak payment linking